bbc/peaks.js/README.md

 <script src="bower_components/requirejs/require.js" data-main="app.js"></script>
 ```

+Note that the container `div`s should be left empty, as shown above, as their
+content will be replaced by the waveform view `canvas` elements.

 ## Start using AMD and [require.js](http://requirejs.org/)

 AMD modules work out of the box without any optimiser.